opendatainitiative/opendatainitiative.github.io/participation.md

 ## Individual Sponsorship:
 * TBD

+## Event Sponsorship:
+* URL to Event section

 ## Company membership:
 ### Requirements:
 * Send people to the ODI Summits
 * Annually, attend at least one webinar
 * Actively participate in open data discussions over the mailing list(s) and working groups
-* Member is expected to provide sympathetic contributions like ODI administration (Lincoln), co-sponsored events (CPC), free subscription licenses (Datrm.in), blog posts, articles, and/or hackathons
+* Member is expected to provide sympathetic contributions like ODI administration, co-sponsored events, free subscription licenses, blog posts, articles, and/or hackathons

 ### Benefits:
 * Logo on on website under the Community Membership section